 Remember God’s Favor

 As a child of God, remember that you are loved by Him from before time began (Matthew 25:34).
 You have His favor!
+This will help you be strong and courageous!
 Here are some verses on that:

 For You, O LORD, will bless the righteous; With favor You will surround him as with a shield.
 Psalm 5:12 NKJV